South Carolina Republican Party: History

+In the 2024 Republican primary election, President Trump received the most votes in the history of the state's primaries.

 Leadership

 The party is led by an elected group of state party officers, the South Carolina Republican Party State Executive Committee and paid staff.
 The state party organization is headquartered in Columbia, South Carolina.

 The current state party officers are: